top of page

 “Fear is a commodity you can always trade on.” - Lucky Tipton

 Rone travels to Boston, as Belfast is getting ready to plunge into chaos.
-While there, he earns the trust of key figures in the Irish Mob-men who test his appetite for organized crime.
-At home, a UVF attack nearly leaves Mickey critically wounded.
+While there, he earns the trust of key figures in the Irish American Mob- men who test his appetite for organized crime.
+At home, a UVF attack leaves Mickey critically wounded.
 Maggie struggles to hold her life together.
-Patrick, following Aisling-the girl he saved-kills a British officer exploiting her and hides her at the parish.
+While abroad Rone does his best to get aid to his imprisoned son.
 Colin and Daniel regroup, pushing to reclaim their drug business.
 Jerry and Tommy begin to fracture, divided over retaliation for the UVF attack.
 Rone returns to a city on edge, armed with a new American alliance and some dangerous new ideas.

 "Any boy can soldier in Belfast.
 Only a few get to put food on the table." - Jerry O’Neill

-“Yours or mine or a can of spray paint, they’ll get their fix.” - Daniel Keane
+“Yours or mine or a can of spray paint, they’ll get their fix.” - John McClary

 Ep.
 5 - SHAKE UP